friendica/friendica-addons/newmemberwidget/README.md

  * a welcome message you might want to send to your new members.

 There is no extra styling added for this added, so it should work with any theme you have selected, or your user selects.
-But it was only tested with duepuntozero,quattro and clean.
+However, it wasn't tested with frio nor vier.

 Testing it
 ----------